Adult Psychotherapy,

 I am Jet Simawi, a fully qualified, accredited and registered psychotherapist supporting clients face-face and also on online.

-I am a fully trained and accredited psychotherapist with Bath Centre for Psychotherapy and Counselling (BCPC), a training organisation of some 30 years standing in the city which offers professional therapy practitioner training under the auspices of Middlesex University in London.
+I am a fully trained, qualified and accredited psychotherapist with Bath Centre for Psychotherapy and Counselling (BCPC), a training organisation of some 30 years standing in the city which offers professional therapy practitioner training under the auspices of Middlesex University in London.
 I have been awarded a Masters Degree in Humanistic and Integrative Psychotherapy from Middlesex University.

 I am UKCP registered and accredited.
 I abide by UKCP (UK Council for Psychotherapy) regulations, this is the main professional body overseeing the accreditation and registration of psychotherapists in the UK.